Dirt Diggers Digest Guide to Strategic Corporate Research

 Newspaper and magazine articles may be secondary sources, but they often contain company information found nowhere else.
 This is especially so with specialized trade journals and newspapers in cities where a company has its headquarters or a major facility.

-Searching for news articles used to a cumbersome process of paging through hefty printed indexes and then retrieving the actual texts from bound volumes or microfilm.
-Thanks to the creation of digital archives, it is now possible to search for articles via your computer.
-Many publications have set up websites with an archive of back issues.
+Many publications have websites with an archive of back issues.
 To locate the website of a print publication, try NewsLink, which is arranged by subject and by geography.
-Look here for a directory of newspaper archives.
-Be sure to check how far back an archive goes; many newspapers make available articles for only a limited period of time.
+Be sure to check how far back an archive goes.
+Many newspapers make articles available for only a limited period of time.

 For searching recent events Google News may be adequate, but for broader searches, use one of the databases that collect the full text of articles from many publications.
 The best of these is Nexis, which brings together articles – in some cases going back 20 years or more – from thousands of newspapers, magazines, trade journals, wire services and press release services.
-Nexis can be expensive, but it is possible to arrange for reasonably priced flat-rate subscriptions for small organizations.
-It may also be possible to gain access through a public or academic library.
+You may be able to access Nexis through a public or academic library.

 The other leading source of full-text articles is Factiva, which is available via public or academic libraries.
 Among other things, it contains an online archive of the Wall Street Journal.
-Some libraries also have a stand-alone service containing the Journal's archive back to 1984.
 Also try NewsLibrary, which includes some newspapers not covered in Nexis or Factiva and in some cases has coverage going back farther than those services.

 Jump to Part II.
 EXPLORING A COMPANY’S ESSENTIAL RELATIONSHIPS